blinkmobile/bm-uploader.js/docs/developer.md

 ```
 OR

 2. For a managed upload which supports a progress event, cancellation and will adjust to network conditions, call blobUploader.ManagedUpload.
 This function takes as parameters the blob to be uploaded, a function that will be called with a progress event(OPTIONAL) and an event name that will be used to a listen for event to signal cancelling the upload(OPTIONAL).
 This will return a Promise that will resolve with the id that can be used later to retrieve the blob.
+The progress event call will include a progress parameter with properties loaded and total (see [AWS SDK](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3/ManagedUpload.html#httpUploadProgress-event))
 ```
 blobUploader.managedUpload(blob, progressFn, cancelEventName)
 ```

 3. To retrieve a URL to the blob in S3, call blobUploader.retreiveBlobUrl.
 This will return a Promise that will resolve to URL that get by used with HTTP GET to retreive the blob.
 ```
 blobUploader.retrieveBlobUrl(id)